-I can’t give you a direct answer of how much ads will pay on your website.
-And that’s because it varies based on how many ads you put on a page, your niche, what the economy is like, whether it’s the holiday season, etc.
+I can’t tell you exactly how much ads will pay on your website.
+All websites are different and ad rates vary based on how many ads you put on a page, your niche, what the economy is like, whether it’s the holiday season, etc.

 That said, in my first two weeks of having ads on this site I was earning about $11 per 1,000 pageviews.

 Ezoic says it takes 12+ weeks for its AI to perfectly optimize your site for ads.
 So I’m hopeful that I’ll actually earn more with time (and again during the holiday season).
 For now, all I can say is I set up Ezoic on my site and had an $11 RPM two weeks later.

 I’ll update this post with a new graphic after 12 weeks (and again after the holiday season) to see if these numbers improve.
 For now, this is what it looks like after very little setup on my part.

 Is $11 a good EPMV?
 I generally tell people that an ad network will pay $10-$30 per 1,000 pageviews.
 So it’s in line with my projections (albeit at the low end).
 That said, I do believe I’ll see better numbers 12 weeks from now, once I perfect the ad placements, and in Q4.
 Over the course of a year I probably will edge closer to $20 per 1,000 pageviews.

 Wait, isn’t this review about Ezoic?

 It is, but you’ll need to sign up for Google Adsense separately.
 And I highly recommend you get your website approved by Adsense prior to signing up for Ezoic for a few reasons.

 - It’s easier to focus on one approval at a time and Adsense approvals are getting harder.

 - You’ll make more money on Ezoic if you integrate Google Adsense with it.